What It Means To Be Neurotic & The Contributing Factors

 Source: bearfotos via freepik.com

 While severe paranoia can be a symptom of serious mental health conditions such as schizophrenia or bipolar disorder, mild paranoia can be a neurosis.
 As a neurotic disorder, paranoia presents itself as unreasonable suspicion and mistrust.
-The suspicion and mistrust are usually about strangers encountered on a daily basis, and it can cause difficulties in forming relationships.
+The suspicion and mistrust are usually about strangers encountered daily, which can cause difficulties in forming relationships.
 People with paranoia tend to misinterpret reality to indicate that someone is always out to harm them.

 Impulsive neurosis is when individuals act on impulse without considering the consequences.
 The impulses can be mild or seemingly normal and not negatively affect their lives.
-On the other hand, they could have severe consequences (for example, acting on an impulse to take a road trip to another state could cause someone to lose their job).
+On the other hand, they could have severe consequences (for example, someone acting on an impulse to take an extended road trip even though it could cause them to lose their job).

 Drug addiction and overeating are subsets of impulsive neurosis.
-Studies have shown that impulsiveness and neuroticism are very closely associated with drug addiction.
-Almost all individuals with substance use disorder are neurotic, and the impulsiveness of their condition causes them to constantly return to their drug of choice even if they recognize that it is bad for them to do so.
+Studies have shown that impulsiveness and neuroticism are very closely associated with substance use disorder.
+Many individuals facing substance use disorder are neurotic, and the impulsiveness of their condition causes them to constantly return to their drug of choice, even if they recognize that it is harmful to them to do so.

 Studies have also shown that neurosis can contribute to obesity.
 The impulsiveness of neuroticism can cause people to turn to food for comfort or because they have a craving, even when they recognize that they are not hungry or shouldn't have that type of food.

-Several factors contribute to someone becoming neurotic.
-It has been found that neuroticism develops in childhood and usually shows itself first in adolescence or early adulthood.
-In some cases, symptoms decrease as the individual ages, but in other cases, symptoms can linger or become worse with time.
+Several factors contribute to neuroticism.
+It has been found that neuroticism develops in childhood and usually appears in adolescence or early adulthood.
+In some cases, symptoms decrease as the individual ages, but in other cases, symptoms can linger or worsen with time.

 - Stressors In Childhood And Adolescence.
 Research has shown that stressors in childhood and adolescence are typically responsible for neuroticism.
 The stressors can be severe, such as emotional, physical, or sexual abuse.
 However, they may also be more common occurrences, such as having an overbearing parent, having had unrealistic expectations placed on oneself as a child, or having a parent who did not spend much time with the child or show much affection.

 - High Present Stress Index.
 The current level of stress also plays a role in neurosis.
-Individuals may be predisposed to neurosis but never show symptoms until they find themselves under a large amount of stress.
-At the same time, when stressors are lower, symptoms can naturally disappear.
+Individuals may be predisposed to neurosis but never show symptoms until they find themselves under much stress.
+At the same time, when stressors are lower, symptoms may naturally disappear.

 - Heritability.
 Neuroticism can be inherited.
-Many studies have found that if you have a neurotic parent, you are more likely to become neurotic as well.
+Many studies have found that if you have a neurotic parent, you are more likely to become neurotic.
 Of course, this involves not only genetics but also environmental factors.
-When a neurotic parent raises a child, the parent's behaviors can be learned through modeling.
-However, there is also some indication that certain genes may cause a predisposition for neuroticism.
+When a neurotic parent raises a child, the parent's behaviors will often be learned through modeling.
+There is also some indication, however, that certain genes may cause a predisposition for neuroticism.